amaan0612/Payment_App-Mongodb/frontend/README.md

-# Payments App Frontend
+# Payment App Frontend

-This is the frontend application for the Payments App.
+This is the frontend application for the Payment App.
 It provides a user interface for managing accounts, performing transactions, and viewing user information.
 The frontend is built using React(vite) and Tailwind CSS.

 ## Getting Started